 References to "Dave & Buster's," the "Company," "we," "us," and "our" in this Annual Report on Form 10-K (the "Report") are references to Dave & Buster's, Inc., its subsidiaries and predecessor companies.
 All dollar amounts in this Report are presented in thousands with the exception of item prices and compensation information included in Item 11.
 We are a leading owner and operator of high-volume venues that combine dining and entertainment in North America for both adults and families.
 We define high-volume dining and entertainment venues as those open for at least one full year and with average store revenues in excess of \$5,000.
-Founded in 1982, the core of our concept is to offer our guests the opportunity to "Eat Drink Play®" all in one location.
-We believe we are currently the largest national chain offering a full menu of casual dining food items and a full selection of non-alcoholic and alcoholic beverage items together with an extensive assortment of entertainment attractions, including skill and sports-oriented redemption games, video games, interactive simulators and other traditional games.
+Founded in 1982, the core of our concept is to offer our guests the opportunity to "Eat Drink Play \" all in one location.
+We believe we are currently the largest national chain offering a full menu of casual dining food items and a full selection of non-alcoholic and alcoholic beverage items together with an extensive assortment of entertainment attractions, including large screen televisions and high quality audio systems providing guests with a venue for watching live sports and other televised events, skill and sports-oriented redemption games, video games, interactive simulators and other traditional games.
 Unlike the strategy of many restaurants of shortening visit times by focusing on turning tables faster, we aim to increase the length of stay in our locations to generate incremental revenues and improve the guest's experience.
 While our guests are primarily a balanced mix of men and women aged 21 to 39, we believe we are also an attractive venue for families with children and teenagers.
-As of January 29, 2012, we owned and operated 58 stores in 25 states and Canada.
+As of February 3, 2013, we owned and operated 61 stores in 26 states and Canada.
 In addition, there is one franchised store operating in Canada.
 The formats of our stores are flexible, which we believe allows us to size each store appropriately for each market in which we compete.
-Our stores average approximately 47,000 square feet, range in size between 16,000 and 66,000 square feet and are open seven days a week.
-Our average revenues per comparable store were \$9,770 in fiscal 2011.
+Our stores average approximately 47,000 square feet, range in size between 16,000 and 66,000 square feet and a